Life under Islamic State in Iraq's Falluja: danger, rage and profit

 Islamic State militants have changed their movements to avoid detection, as special security teams in black ski masks search for infiltrators.

-One witness said anyone caught filming is immediately surrounded, arrested and interrogated by Islamic State militants, mostly long-haired men who wear gray Taliban-style outfits, who are senior to men in beige.
+One witness said anyone caught filming is immediately surrounded, arrested and interrogated by Islamic State militants, mostly long-haired men who wear grey Taliban-style outfits, who are senior to men in beige.

 Fighters on the frontline wear black.